srdjan/deno-server/README.md

    - Implement streaming for large files using `Deno.open`.

 2. **Testing**:
-   - Write unit tests for the server using Effection's testing utilities.
+   - Write unit tests for the server using Deno's built-in testing framework.

 3. **Configuration**:
    - Use environment variables or a configuration file to customize the server's behavior.